Nickel Plate District Amphitheater Updates

 The NPD AMP has become home to a variety of concert series, summer farmers’ markets, movies in the park, and other community-wide events, and it has attracted great attention.

-The renovated NPD AMP will include one, 1700 square feet AMP Pavilion with meeting space that can accommodate up to 46 people.
-The space will include roundtables and natural lighting with glass sides, along restrooms.
-The community will have opportunities to use the meeting space in the future!
+The renovated NPD AMP includes a new AMP Pavilion with public meeting space that can accommodate up to 46 people.
+The glass pavilion features restrooms, tables, and natural lighting.
+The AMP Pavilion will be available for the public to rent in the future.

-The NPD AMP rendering outlines a variety of aesthetic improvements and structural modifications which will enhance attendees’ experiences while at the venue.
+The NPD AMP renovations include a variety of aesthetic improvements and structural modifications which enhance attendees’ experiences while at the venue and is inclusive for all residents.
 Those improvements include:

 - Improved connectivity around the AMP through wider, better connected sidewalks.